MoFEM/mofem-cephas/mofem_v0.2/doc/markdown/InstalltionWithDocker.markdown

 Password: mofem

-To stop the need to enter a password everytime you log into the container you can generate a public-private key pair and copy the public key to the sshd container.
+To stop the need to enter a password every time you log into the container you can generate a public-private key pair and copy the public key to the sshd container.
 To generate a public key in Mac OS X or Linux: